KaygoYM/Data-Structures-and-Algorithms/README.md

 In HASHING, using Separate List/Chain to realize HashTable.</br>
 In HEAP, the realization of the basic Binary-Heap and the Binomial-Heap are included.
 And because time is quite limited recently, some of the codes are referred from Internet.</br>
 In SORTING, about 7 sorting methods are realized including Bubble-sort, Shell-sort, Heap-sort, Quick-sort and so on.
 The differences among them in the aspects of algorithm and structure are displayed concretely in codes cpp.</br>
+In GRAPH, the usage of the Dijkstra algorithm code is illustrated as the picture.
+A part of it is referred from Internet.</br>

 Reference: </br>
 Mark, Weiss.
 Data Structures and Algorithm Analysis in C. Posts & Telecom Press, 2005.